Meet the Team Behind Louisville Food Tours

 Louisville Food Tours was born from a love of Louisville, food, and of course, bourbon.

-Meet Lia and Jeremy Garcia
+Meet The Founders, Lia & Jeremy

 It’s weird talking about ourselves in the third person, but we’re committing to it.